-- Audit Committee (AC)
+- Audit Committee ("AC")

-- Risk Management Committee (RMC)
+- Risk Management Committee ("RMC")

-- Nomination Committee (NC)
+- Nomination and Remuneration Committee ("NRC")

-- Remuneration Committee (RC)
+- Whistleblowing Committee ("WBC")

 The AC assists and supports the Board’s responsibility of overseeing the Group’s operations by providing a means for review and monitoring of the integrity of the Group’s financial reporting process, its internal control system with the Group, its audit process as well as compliance with legal and regulatory matters, its own code of business conduct and such other matters that may be specifically delegated to the AC by the Board from time to time.

-The terms of reference of the AC is attached under Appendix I.
+The Terms of Reference of the AC is attached under Appendix I.

 The primary function of RMC is to evaluate the Group’s level of risk tolerance, assess and monitor risks, review the Group’s internal controls system and engage with management to periodically test the adequacy and effectiveness of the risk management and internal control system.

-The terms of reference of the RMC is attached under Appendix II.
+The Terms of Reference of the RMC is attached under Appendix II.

 5.5The Committees shall operate under their respective charters.
 The Committees are authorised by the Board to deal with and to deliberate on matters delegated to them within their charters.
-The Chairman of the respective Committees reports to the Board on the outcome of the Committee meetings and such reports or minutes will be included in the Board papers.
+The Chairman/Chairperson of the respective Committees reports to the Board on the outcome of the Committee meetings and such reports or minutes will be included in the Board papers.

 Although the Board has granted discretionary authority to these Committees to deliberate and decide on certain operational matters as set out in their respective charter, the ultimate responsibility for final decision on all matters lies with the Board.